Responsibilities of a residential park owner

-All park owners must complete a Form 10 to give the Department of Housing and Public Works prescribed information about their residential park:
+All park owners must complete the Manufactured Homes – Form 10 to give the Department of Communities, Housing and Digital Economy prescribed information about their residential park.

 If you have questions or need help completing this form, phone 13 QGOV (13 74 68) or email firstname.lastname@example.org.

 As a residential park owner, your basic responsibilities are to: